SYD - MAN

 • Similarly, if you want to do a bit of shopping at the Manchester Airport (MAN) but don’t have too much time, a Click and Collect service is available for you to purchase the duty-free items you wish while at home and then collect them when you are next at the airport.

-Top 5 airlines serving from Sydney to Manchester
+Reviews of the top 5 airlines flying from Sydney to Manchester

 See real verified KAYAK customer reviews for airlines flying from Sydney to Manchester.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.